-English Baccaleureate (EBacc)
+English Baccalaureate (EBacc)

-The English Baccalaureate (EBacc) is EBacc is a set of subjects at GCSE that keeps young people's options open for further study and future careers.
-These subjects are considered essential to many degrees and open up lots of doors.
+The English Baccalaureate (EBacc) is a suite of subjects at GCSE that keeps young people's options open for further study and future careers.
+These subjects are considered essential to many degrees and open up many doors.